May 10 - 17 Berrien's Big Birding Week!

-Sat.
-April 19, 9:00 a.m.
+Saturday, May 10, 8:00 a.m.
 North Lake Park and Lincoln Township Park.
-This morning we’ll start by checking North Lake for migrant waterfowl and other wetland species.
-After checking the park’s woodland edges, we’ll make the short trip to Lincoln Township Beach to bird along the entrance road.
-Meet at North Lake Township Park.
-Restrooms may not be open yet, so a stop en route may be wise!
+You can’t go wrong with these two locations on a May morning.
+After we check North Lake Park’s woodland and wetland edges, we’ll make the short trip to Lincoln Township Beach to bird the woods and marsh along the entrance road.
+Meet at North Lake Park

 Photo Credits: Lakeshore Birders, Charley McKelvy; Ruby-crowned Kinglet, Matt Hysell